 “It’s tough enough to do well when everything’s in sync.
 It’s really hard when everybody’s not on the same page.
 Walt recognized that as well.” - Chairman Bill DeWitt Jr.

-Why the Cardinals fired Walt Jocketty in 2007
+Walt Jocketty: Why the Cardinals GM was fired in 2007

-After 13 years, seven playoff appearances, and the 10th World Series championship in franchise history, the Cardinals and general manager Walt Jocketty parted ways amid reports of conflict and division in the front office.
+After 13 years, seven playoff appearances, and the 10th World Series championship in franchise history, the Cardinals and general manager Walt Jocketty parted ways, citing internal conflict and division in the front office.

-In making the announcement, Cardinals chairman Bill DeWitt Jr. said that the Cardinals and their 56-year-old general manager had “cordially and respectfully parted ways.”[1]
+Cardinals chairman Bill DeWitt Jr. announced the decision, emphasizing that both parties had “cordially and respectfully parted ways.”[1]

 “The Cardinals and Walt Jocketty are turning the page today with mutual admiration and appreciation for each other,” Dewitt said.
 “In speaking with Walt this morning, we were in agreement that our relationship – which has produced one of the finest eras in the history of Cardinals baseball – had likely run its course.”[2]

-The move came less than a year after the Cardinals won the 2006 World Series – the franchise’s first championship since 1982 – and just three days after the St. Louis Post-Dispatch reported on internal strife in the Cardinals’ front office.
+The move came less than a year after the Cardinals won the 2006 World Series – the franchise’s first championship since 1982 – and just three days after the St. Louis Post-Dispatch reported on the internal strife.

-St. Louis had just concluded a disappointing, injury-plagued 2007 season that saw Chris Carpenter and Mark Mulder miss significant time due to injury and Scott Rolen require shoulder surgery late in the year.
+St. Louis had just concluded a disappointing, injury-plagued 2007 season.
+Chris Carpenter and Mark Mulder missed significant time due to injury and Scott Rolen underwent shoulder surgery late in the year.
 Without their top two starting pitchers, the Cardinals finished 78-84 and finished third in the NL Central.

-The Cardinals’ on-field struggles reflected the challenges taking place in a front office that was divided between Jocketty’s side and that of vice president in charge of scouting and player development Jeff Luhnow.
-Luhnow’s September 2006 promotion to that position had come over Jocketty’s objections.
-With DeWitt’s decision, Luhnow was placed in charge of the Cardinals’ draft and farm system, responsibilities that previously had belonged to Jocketty.
+The Cardinals’ on-field struggles mirrored the challenges taking place in a front office that was divided between Jocketty’s side and that of analytics-focused executive Jeff Luhnow.
+When DeWitt promoted Luhnow to serve as vice president in charge of scouting and player development, roles previously held by Jocketty, the sides became even more pronounced.

 “He clearly didn’t agree with the decision.
 He said that publicly,” DeWitt said.
 “My view is that one person should run both (player) procurement and development.
 He felt like it should be split.
 We had a little different philosophy and vision with some baseball issues.”[3]